-• Any suspicion that a child has been abused by either a member of staff or a volunteer should be reported to the nominated Child Welfare Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk.

-- The nominated Child Welfare Officer will refer the allegation to the social services department who may involve the police, or go directly to the police if out-of-hours. - The parents or carers of the child will be contacted as soon as possible following advice from the social services department. - If the nominated Child Welfare Officer is the subject of the suspicion/allegation, the associate making the allegation must decide whether direct feedback is sufficient (e.g. possibly in the case of inappropriate handling during an activity without breach of trust or confidence) or whether the report should be made to Social Services or the Police.
+- Any suspicion that a child has been abused by either a member of staff or a volunteer should be reported to the nominated Child Welfare Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk. - The nominated Child Welfare Officer will refer the allegation to the social services department who may involve the police, or go directly to the police if out-of-hours. - The parents or carers of the child will be contacted as soon as possible following advice from the social services department. - If the nominated Child Welfare Officer is the subject of the suspicion/allegation, the associate making the allegation must decide whether direct feedback is sufficient (e.g. possibly in the case of inappropriate handling during an activity without breach of trust or confidence) or whether the report should be made to Social Services or the Police. - If the child is deemed to be at immediate risk, call the police.